Pooja675/devTinder/src/homework.md

 - Explore mongoose documentation for model methods
 - What are a options in a Model.findOneAndUpdate methhod, explore more about it
 - API - update user user with update API

+- Explore schematypes options from the documentation
+- add required, unique, lowercase, min, max, minLength, maxLength, trim
+- Add default
+- Create custom validate function for a gender
+- Improve the DB schema - PUT all appropriate validation on each field of the schema
+- Add timeStamps to the userSchema